-This is Salsa and Beer, a rad place for cool dudes to eat.
+This is Salsa and Beer, a rad place for cool guys to eat.

-After downing a chipotle chicken quesadilla, you could probably tell your friends that you lost your virginity and no one would argue.
+After downing a chipotle chicken quesadilla, you could probably tell your friends that you lost your virginity and no one would argue (but you are still a loser).

 See this burrito?
-This bad boy will put hair on your chest and on several other places nobody ever wanted to have hair.
+This bad boy will put hair on your chest and on some other places nobody ever wanted to have hair.

 Don't like it?
 Too bad, the burritos are mandatory.